 All Centres must notify Cambridge of the name and qualifications of their chosen examiner using Form NOE (External).
 Form NOE may be downloaded from www.cie.org.uk/samples.
 One form is required for each examiner/language.
-Forms must be sent to Cambridge at least four weeks before the start of the Speaking test period.
+Forms must reach the Cambridge Languages Group at least four weeks before the start of the Speaking Test period.
 They should not be sent with the materials for moderation.
 Care must be taken to complete the Additional Centre details for each nominated examiner, and Cambridge should be notified of any subsequent changes to this information as soon as possible.